sky-coder/IGV/README.md

 # IGV (Intelligent Ground Vehicle)
 Source files for Intelligent Ground Vehicle project.

+## Packages
+###1. dpralte060b080
+A package used for communicating with the Stepper Motor using serial communication.

+###2. os5000
+A package used for communicating with the OS5000 Compass using serial communication.

 ## Dependencies
 ###1. serial
-A serial communication package from https://github.com/wjwwood/serial, was installed for globally use after June 27, 2016.
+A serial communication package from https://github.com/wjwwood/serial, was installed for global use after June 27, 2016.

 ###2. sicktoolbox & sicktoolbox_wrapper
-These two packages were installed for globally use instead of being used as submodules.
+These two packages are used to interface with the SICK LiDAR and were installed for global use instead of being used as submodules.

 (1)Installation: